one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 1. In the Azure Portal, click  **+Create a resource** and then select **Identity**, then **Azure Active Directory**.
 2. Enter the following on the **Create directory tab**:
-    * Organization name (e.g. *yourfirstname* Org Mike's Org)
+    * Organization name (e.g. *yourfirstname* Mike's Org)
     * Initial domain name (e.g. your initials plus last four of your cellphone)

-        * Ensure validation passes as your namespace needs to be unique within the *.onmicrosoft.com namespace.
-We often see students choosing a domain name that already exists.
+        *Ensure validation passes as your namespace needs to be unique within the onmicrosoft.com namespace.
+We often see students choosing a domain name that already exists.*

-        _You should write this initial domain  and directory name down._
+        ***Write this domain name down as your Azure Active Directory Domain Name.***
 3. Click **Create**.
 It will take several minutes for the directory to be created.
 4. Once complete, select Click **here** to manage your new directory.